-In this unit, we have learnt that carbohydrates made of carbon, hydrogen and oxygen atoms metabolic energy sources and serve as building blocks for the synthesis of other macromolecules.
+In this unit, you have learnt that carbohydrates made of carbon, hydrogen and oxygen atoms metabolic energy sources and serve as building blocks for the synthesis of other macromolecules.
 Protein on the other hand are made up of carbon, hydrogen, oxygen, nitrogen, sulphur while lipids are not water soluble materials that include fats, phospholipids, steroids, and waxes.
 Nucleic acid provides basis for the genetic blueprint and coding of the DNA and RNA.

-In this unit, you have learnt that:
+In this unit, you have learnt that

 - a.
 Carbohydrates are made up of three classes of monosacharides, disaccharides and polysacxharides depending - b.
 Proteins are mainly two types, fibrous and globular proteins - c.
 Lipids are non-polar molecules, insoluble in water and include fats, phospholipids, steroids and waxes and examples include saturated fats and cholesterol. - d.
-Nucleic acids c.
-List two forms of lipids
+Nucleic acids.